Multi-Socket Motherboard: Mastering High-Speed and High-Density Challenges of Data Center Server PCBs

 Simply put, a Multi-Socket Motherboard is a motherboard that allows two or more physical CPUs to be installed and run.
 The most common configuration is a Dual CPU Motherboard, but systems for top-tier computing tasks may include four, eight, or even more sockets.
 The main advantages of this design are:

-• Expanded I/O capabilities: More CPUs typically come with more PCIe lanes, providing ample bandwidth for GPUs, high-speed Network Interface Cards (NICs), and NVMe storage, which is especially crucial in modern Rack Server PCB designs.
+• Expanded I/O Capabilities: More CPUs typically come with more PCIe lanes, providing ample bandwidth for GPUs, high-speed Network Interface Cards (NICs), and NVMe storage, which is especially crucial in modern Rack Server PCB designs.

 Key SI Design Considerations

-Challenge Description HILPCB Solution
+Challenge Description HILPCB Solutions

-Layer Count: Up to 64 layers
+Layers 4-12 layers 16-30+ layers Up to 64 layers

-Impedance Tolerance: Up to ±5%
+Impedance tolerance ±10% < ±7% (critical ±5%) Up to ±5%

 Power Integrity (PI): Stable Power Delivery for Hundreds of Cores